PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_data_flow.rst

 as its reference cell, and calculates the time-difference of arrival for each cell by subtracting the reference cell time of arrival from each other cell's time of arrival.
-The OTDOA library then uses the time-difference of arrival values, and each cell's known location, to calculate and estimate of the UE's position.
+The OTDOA library then uses the time-difference of arrival values, and each cell's known location, to calculate an estimate of the UE's position.

 The OTDOA library also includes an Enhanced Cell ID (ECID) algorithm used as a fallback to estimate the UE position when it cannot detect the PRS signals from a sufficent number of base stations.
 The library also includes algorithms to estimate the accuracy of its OTDOA and ECID position estimates.

-The OTDOA library executes almost completely on a single Zephyr thread.
+The OTDOA binary library executes almost completely on a single Zephyr thread.
 An exception to this is the OTDOA API (see :doc:`phywi_api`), where API function calls are converted to messages that are sent to the thread for processing.
-The other exception is the callback used by the Nordic RS Capture API, which writes samples into its memory slab buffer and then sends a message to the thread to indicate the samples are available for processing.
+Another exception is the callback used by the Nordic RS Capture API, which writes samples into its memory slab buffer and then sends a message to the thread to indicate the samples are available for processing.
+Finally, the OTDOA Adaption layer includes a workqueue thread that allows it to interact with a network server to download the uBSA.

 Real-Time Constraints
 ---------------------

-The OTDOA libary is designed to process the PRS from the modem as they are received.
-Typically a new block of samples is received every 160 ms.  The OTDOA libary processing typically requires only 15% to 20% of this 160 ms. interval.
+The OTDOA binary libary is designed to process the PRS from the modem as they are received.
+Typically a new block of samples is received every 160 ms.  The OTDOA binary libary processing for a block typically requires only 15% to 20% of this 160 ms. interval.
 This leaves plenty of processing time for other application functions, even while the OTDOA positioning system is active.

 If the OTDOA library is not able to keep up with the processing of the PRS